Nigel White Counselling

 My approach evolved over 35 years as I moved through different trainings and work settings.
 In private practice, the needs of each client inform the approach I use.

-All the approaches I explored are ‘relational’, meaning they are based on this understanding -
+All the approaches I use are ‘relational’, meaning they are based on this understanding -

 We are evolutionarily hard-wired to heal and be healed by human connection and social interaction